9i87/Motive-for-Home-Assistant/README.md

 This Project is built for Home Assistant Docker but it will also work with HA Core.
 The steps you need to do are a little different but not that far off.

 #### Info
-The original Version named "Flow" can be found [here]().
-Flow is not under development anymore and the new project is called Motive.
-Motive will start with the same features as Flow but will get more eventually.
+The original Version named "Motive" can be found [here]().
+Motive is not under development anymore and the new project is called Motive.
+Motive will start with the same features as Motive but will get more eventually.
 </div>

 ---